Policies

 ### cves-in-kev

 Checks a CVE report against CISA's Known Exploited Vulnerabilities [KEV Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
-Supports Trivy's SARIF, Blackduck and GHAS Dependency Scans outputs.
+Supports Trivy's SARIF, Blackduck, GHAS Dependency Scans and CycloneDX SBOM outputs.

 * **Categories:** `security` `CVE`